Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 * Null safety
 * No unsafe implicit conversions
 * Unified root type
-* Nominal subtyping with bounded parametric polymorphism
+* Nominal subtyping with bounded parametric polymorphism and mixed-site variance

 TODO(static type checking, gradual type checking)

 Null safety is enforced by having two type universes --- _nullable_ (with nullable types $T?$) and _non-nullable_ (with non-nullable types $T!!$).
-All operations^[Except for TODO()] which are allowed on nullable types are safe, i.e., should never cause a runtime null pointer error.
+All operations within the non-nullable type universe are safe, i.e., should never cause a runtime null pointer error.

 Implicit conversions between types in Kotlin are limited to safe upcasts w.r.t. subtyping, meaning all other (unsafe) conversions must be explicit, done via either a conversion function or an [explicit cast][Cast expression].
 However, Kotlin also supports smart casts --- a special kind of implicit conversions which are safe w.r.t. program control- and data-flow, which are covered in more detail [here][Smart casts].

 The unified supertype type for all types in Kotlin is `kotlin.Any?`, a nullable version of [kotlin.Any][`kotlin.Any`].

 Kotlin uses nominal subtyping, meaning subtyping relation is defined when a type is declared, with bounded parametric polymorphism, implemented as [generics][Generics] via [parameterized types][Parameterized classifier types].
+Subtyping between these parameterized types is defined through [mixed-site variance][Mixed-site variance].

 ### Type kinds

-For the purposes of this section, we establish the following notation w.r.t. type kinds --- different flavours of types which exist in the Kotlin type system.
+For the purposes of this section, we establish the following type kinds --- different flavours of types which exist in the Kotlin type system.

 * [Built-in types][Built-in types]
 * [Classifier types][Classifier types]